Acciorocketships/mrs-gym/README.md

 	Outputs: (obs, reward, done, info)
 	- obs: ((N_AGENTS x STATE_SIZE x K_HOPS+1) tensor) a matrix of the states returned by state_fn(agent) for all agents
-	- reward: (float) the reward calculated by the given reward_fn(env).
+	- reward: (float) the reward calculated by the given reward_fn(env, s, a, s').
 It can have any type, but the default is 0.0 if a reward_fn is not given.
-	- done: (bool) the termination conditions calculated by the given done_fn(env, steps_since_reset).
+	- done: (bool) the termination conditions calculated by the given done_fn(env, s, t).
 By default, it is True when the number of timesteps since the last reset reaches MAX_TIMESTEPS.
 	- info: (dict) a dict of extra information that is calculated by info_fn(env).
 The adjacency matrix (N_AGENTS x N_AGENTS x K_HOPS+1) is also stored in info["A"] if RETURN_A is true